-- Deployment of additional campus Security officers
+- Deployment of additional Campus Safety Officers.

-- Increased security patrols of the campus
+- Increased security patrols of the campus.

-- Request for law enforcement officers
+- Request for law enforcement officers.

-- Request for assistance of local, county or state emergency management officials
+- Request for assistance of local, county or state emergency management officials.

-- Closing roads and entrances to the campus
+- Closing roads and entrances to the campus.

-- Securing campus buildings
+- Securing campus buildings.

-- Evacuation of buildings or initiation of shelter-inplace procedures
+- Evacuation of buildings or initiation of shelter-inplace procedures.